 After some experimentation, I found using a heated scalpel to melt the plastic where I wanted was easier than cutting when working at this size.

 I also took the opportunity to clean up the spade, removing some stray plastic around the edges and giving it a clearer profile.

 With the model cut and shaped, he could then be put back together in his new pose and the spade re-attached in its new position.

-Finally, he’s now in the right pose with spade which is now held across his waste mid shovel.
-A little tidying and clothes shaping – using the heated scalpel – is still needed but he’s now in the right position for placement on the tin mine.
+Finally, he’s now in the right pose with the spade held across his waist as if in mid-shovel.
+A little tidying and clothes shaping — using the heated blade — is still needed but he’s now in the right position for placement on the tin mine.

-So far I’m reasonably pleased and will be making some more figures from the set before painting them and then removing the base (I leave tis on for the time being as it makes holding them easier).
-Keep watching for the update on painting.
+So far I’m reasonably pleased and will be making some more figures from the set before painting them and then removing the base (I leave this on for the time being as it makes holding them easier).
+Keep watching for the update on the painting.